Vyral/base-template/_posts/2018-05-07-interview-with-famed-sportscaster-michele-tafoya.md

 tags:
 excerpt: >-
-  Today I’m here at the 92 KQRS radio station to do a podcast with the famous sportscaster Michele Tayofa, who will be taking time to answer a few fun questions about her life and career.
+  Today I’m here at the 92 KQRS radio station to do a podcast with the famous sportscaster Michele Tayofa.
+She will be taking time to answer a few fun questions about her life and career.
 To hear what she has to say, watch my latest video.
 enclosure: >-